RADON TESTING

 What do the Test Results Mean?

-Currently, the average indoor level of Radon as tested by measurement professionals in Illinois is around 4.4 pCi/L. The outside air is about 0.07 pCi/L. The EPA believes that any Radon exposure carries some risk, but a proper mitigation system can reduce it to a level of lower than 2.0 pCi/L. A person can lower their risk of lung cancer by keeping their Radon concentration levels down.
-If your test results were below 4 pCi/L, it is still recommended to re-test for a minimum of 48 hours at least every 2 years.
+Currently, the average indoor level of Radon as tested by measurement professionals in Illinois is around 4.4 pCi/L. The outside air is about 0.4 pCi/L. The EPA believes that any Radon exposure carries some risk, but a proper mitigation system can reduce it to a level of lower than 2.0 pCi/L. A person can lower their risk of lung cancer by keeping their Radon concentration levels down.
+If your test results were below 4 pCi/L, it is still recommended to re-test for a minimum of 48 hours at least every 2 years, especially after making a change such as remodeling an unfinished basement, or moving someone to live downstairs.